brainhack-boston/brainhack-boston.github.io/projects.md

 ---
 ## Streamline visualization

 Visualizing million of 3D curves inside the brain can be hard.
-The main goal of this project is to explore alternatives for visualizing white matter connections, such as short connections on the flat surface (or the ones cortical structures).
+The main goal of this project is to explore alternatives for visualizing white matter connections, such as short connections on the flat surface.

 ### Resources
 - [FreeSurfer](https://github.com/freesurfer/freesurfer)